Parking: Public car park in village. Honesty box £1

 Difficulty: Easy.
 There are two short climbs.
 The route takes in short sections of road but is otherwise across open field and tracks/paths.

 Footwear: The walking is fairly good but can be muddy, particularly along the farm tracks so wellingtons or walking boots are recommended.

 OS Map: Explorer 307

 Other: Dogs would need to be on a lead for the majority of the route as it passes through fields that may hold livestock.
 The route contains ladder stiles and gateways.

-2. From here follow the track diagonally down across the field pausing to take in the view across the valley.
+From here follow the track diagonally down across the field, pausing to take in the view across the valley (3).
 Exit over the ladder stile and turn right onto the lane.
 Continue through the hamlet of Baybridge.
-Follow the lane round and over the Derwent River into County Durham (N.B. there is a picnic site at Baybridge next to the river)(2).
+Follow the lane round and over the Derwent River into County Durham (NB there is a picnic site at Baybridge next to the river)(4).
 Continue left and take the signed footpath left off the lane, through the gate and into the woods.
-After a short distance you will cross a small stream, turn right up the hill immediately after this and follow the path to the top edge of the woods.
+After a short distance you will cross a small stream.
+Turn right up the hill immediately after this and follow the path to the top edge of the woods.

-3. Turn right as soon as you are over the bridge cutting between the bridge and building to the river ban.
-Follow the river side footpath until you reach a signpost for Blanchland, turn left here and follow the track up and around to the left until it reaches the road.
-From here cross the road and follow it (or slightly raised footpath) left back into Blanchland, entering the village past the abbey.
-Turn left around the abbey and continue for a short distance down the hill to the Lord Crewe Arms (5) Or turn right around the café and up the slight hill to return to the car park.
+Turn right as soon as you are over the bridge, cutting between the bridge and building to the river bank.
+Follow the riverside footpath until you reach a signpost for Blanchland, turn left here and follow the track up and around to the left until it reaches the road.
+From here cross the road and follow it (or the slightly raised footpath) left back into Blanchland, entering the village past the abbey.
+Turn left around the abbey and continue for a short distance down the hill to the Lord Crewe Arms (9).
+Or turn right around the café and up the slight hill to return to the car park.